cjfuller/KAshboard/README.md

 ### BigQuery Setup

 Go [here](https://code.google.com/apis/console/b/0/?noredirect#project:124072386181:access) and scroll to the bottom to **Service accounts**.
-You'll see a client ID in the form of ...@developer.gserviceaccount.com.
+You'll see a client email in the form of `...@developer.gserviceaccount.com`.
 Put that into the secrets as `bqClientId`.

 Full instructions are [here](https://developers.google.com/bigquery/authorization#service-accounts) if you want more context.